bentoml/BentoML/examples/io-descriptors/README.md

 pip install -r requirements.txt
 ```

+## Running a Service
-7 different API services are implemented within this example, with diversed input/output types.
-When running, you should specified the class name of the service
+7 different API Services are implemented in `service.py`, with diversed input/output types.
+When running, you should specified the class name of the Service
 you'd like to run inside `bentofile.yaml`.

 ```yaml